 - Bandana or Buff: A bandana or buff can have so many uses around camp.
 I use my buff to keep my neck warm on cold days, but also to cover my plastic feeling camping pillow to make it more comfortable.

 - Sunglasses: Remember that you may very much still want sunglasses in the winter months.
 SMITH sunglasses are my go-to.

 - Camp Sandals: When sitting around camp on a summer day the last thing I want is a heavy pair of hiking boots on my feet.
 Having some camp sandals handy is also great because it’s so much quicker to take on and off when moving from the tent to outdoors.
-I am a big fan of Zero Shoes Sandals for camping and backpacking.
+I am a big fan of Teva Sandals for camping and backpacking.

 CAMP COMFORT: EXTRA ITEMS

 - Camp chairs: Some more established campgrounds will have picnic benches, but often you won’t have that luxury.
 Having some portable camp chairs that pack down really small are such a nice thing to have around camp.
-These Helinox ones are amazing because they pack down super small, and are really comfortable.
+These Stoic ones are amazing because they pack down super small, and are really comfortable.
 You can pick up some much cheaper from places like Walmart, but they pack down a lot larger and in my opinion aren’t as comfortable.

 - Blankets: I have so many uses for a blanket on camping adventures.
 I sometimes use them as an additional layer to stay warm at night, to sit on when I’m on the ground, and on cold mornings in the car I’ll often put it over my legs to help warm up.
 These also look cute around the house, bonus!